-There is so much ink here that the colorless blender in the lightest formula is starting to break down the darker inks.
-In just a few strokes this balloon went from an awesome blend to one with funky white patches.
+There’s so much ink here that the solvent in the lightest formula is starting to break down the darker inks.

-This mottling can also happen when the lightest marker in your blending combo is a smidge too light for the overall blend, but most often I see mottling when students over-correct and reblend an area more than 3 or 4 times.
+Mottling can also happen when the lightest marker in your blending combination is a smidge too light for the overall blend… but most mottling is when students get way too confident, pushing the wet into wet technique more towards sopping into dripping.

 In my experience, 60% of your mistakes are ones only you can notice.
 We're our own worst critics and nothing looks awesome from 3 inches away.

 Step back and put the marker down!
 Learn to live with good instead of killing it in the quest for perfection.